 - Before your televisit, you will need to sign a consent form on MyMSK.
 You will only need to do this once before your first televisit.
 For more information, read How to Sign Your Telehealth Consent Form.

 - Make sure you let Cisco Jabber Guest access your camera and microphone so your healthcare provider can see and hear you.

 - Find a quiet and private space away from the public to have your televisit.

 - Make sure this space has good lighting so your healthcare provider can see you.
 Lighting should be in front of you, not behind you.

 - Check that your speakers, camera, and microphone are on and working correctly.

-- Make sure your device is charged or is connected to the power and charging.
+- Make sure your device is charged or is connected to power and charging.

 - Turn down the volume on any radios, TVs, or other devices in the area.

-- Place your device on a stand or prop it up with books so it stays still.
+- If you’re using a smart device, put it in landscape mode.
+This will help your healthcare provider see you better.
+You can also place your device on a stand or prop it up with books so it stays still.

 During Your Televisit

 - During your televisit, it’s important for you to stay in one place to avoid losing your Internet connection or cellular service.
 Don’t have your visit while you’re commuting.

 - Make sure the camera is pointed at you and you can see the screen clearly.